SmartServ in discussion with Kye Bowman, the Owner, Fine Pipes Plumbing

 If you get a chance to meet your younger self, what one piece of advice would you give?

 Kye suggests incorporating right away.
-He waited almost two years after starting with his field service business.
+He waited almost two years after starting with his plumbing business.
 Now he is corporated, but in the eyes of law, he runs a brand new company.
 It makes certain things harder for him, like getting loans, line of credit, etc. Also, when you incorporate, you are personally protected from liabilities.

 Another thing that Kye feels he would have done differently would be, for the first year, sitting down with the accountant and bookkeeper.
 He would have found one or both from the same company, which focuses on small businesses.
 Apart from having them do the accounting or bookkeeping, he would have done much himself to learn the process.

 If he had to go back, Kye feels he would have got a platform like SmartServ sooner.
 He knows when you analog, it is easy to lose information.
 A field service management software adds value to the business.

 Do you feel starting a plumbing business today is any different than it was before?

 While comparing, Kye Bowman realizes a big difference in business today and what it was during his father’s time.
 Today, for every service company, the brand is a huge part of the business.
 The brand is everything unless one wants to just work on 1-2 jobs per day and call it a day.
 If one aspires to build a successful company, he needs to make his brand stand out.
 He feels the same was not the case before.
 If someone was to show up in a nice pristine van with the logo on the side, people would get suspicious.
 But today, even if one shows up with a stained T-shirt, they might have a hard time getting a job.
 For Kye, focussing on the brand, with a nice van and logo everywhere, his closing ratio was 80-90% in the first year, and he didn’t get push-backs on the pricing.
 Thus, it is a crucial action.